Product Safety & Quality

 Withdrawals and Recalls

-Details of products which are being recalled as precaution for safety reasons are communicated to stores.
-Stores will display a recall poster prominently in store to ensure our customers are aware and are able to return the products to us.
-We also list all the information on our Grocery Home Shopping website (https://www.tesco.com/productrecall/) and communicate through the Food Standards Agency or other stakeholders.
+Details of products which are being recalled as precaution for safety reasons are communicated to stores and our customers We publish recall information on our Grocery Home Shopping website (https://www.tesco.com/productrecall/) and on social media (Facebook and Twitter) to ensure our customers are aware and are able to return the product to us.
+We also communicate recalls through the Food Standards Agency or other stakeholders.
 All product incidents are then reviewed and learnings fed into the product development process, closing the loop and ensuring we continually manage, monitor and improve the delivery of safe, legal and quality products to our customers.